 What makes Google Maps so convenient is that you can create a route with three or four points, but if you are interested in passing through a particular point simply by dragging the midpoint everything will change in a matter of seconds.
 And you can choose whether you are a cyclist or a pedestrian so that the route selection is consistent.

 Once you have created your route let's go to the next step: getting a GPX file.

 Convert a route from Google Maps to GPX

 This is where the key is.
 You just have to enter the page www.mapstogpx.com and paste the address from Google Maps that you have previously copied and click on the LET'S GO button.

-After clicking on that button, a GPX file will be downloaded directly from the page.
-The name is simply "mapstogpxXXXXXXXX_YYYYYY.gpx", where X and Y are the date and time you created your file.
+After clicking on that button a GPX file will be downloaded directly from the page.
+The name is simply "mapstogpxXXXXXXXXXXXXXXXX_YYYYYYYYYY.gpx", where X and Y are date and time when you have created your file.

 Congratulations, you now have a generic path file to work with.

 So far the procedure is generic for everyone whether you have Garmin, Suunto, Wahoo or whatever.

 In the case of Garmin you will have to do the process through the browser on your computer or mobile phone, as the app does not allow you to upload the file directly.
 To do this, you must access your panel and in the menu on the left click on Training - Journeys and, in the window that opens, go to Import.

 Once imported, it will open the route, which you will be able to modify or alter.
 You will simply have to select Save Route and then Send to device, selecting which one you want to send it to.
 And once selected, synchronize that device and you will receive the route that you can select from the menu.